-Books About Road Bike Training on Amazon
+Books About Road Bike Training

 When it comes to any sort of training, including road bike training, you should first try and get your body to adjust to the new exercise and training that comes with it.
 By cycling for anything between half an hour to a full hour without concentrating much on the cycling load and performance, you get the necessary muscle groups to adapt to this new activity.